Camera Work: Design and production

-Stieglitz appointed Edward Steichen to design the cover, a plain gray-green background with the magazine's title, acknowledgement of Stieglitz's editorial control, issue number, and date, in an Art Nouveau-style typeface that Steichen created specifically for the journal.
-The advertisements at the back of each issue were also creatively designed and presented, often by Stieglitz himself.
+Stieglitz appointed Edward Steichen to design the cover: a plain, gray-green background with the magazine's title, acknowledgement of Stieglitz's editorial control, issue number, and date.
+These details were all set in an Art Nouveau-style typeface that Steichen created specifically for the journal.
+The advertisements at the back of each issue were also designed and presented by Stieglitz himself.
 Eastman Kodak took the back cover ad for almost every issue, using the same typeface Steichen had designed for the cover at Stieglitz's insistence.

-Gravures were produced from the photographers' original negatives whenever possible, or occasionally from the original prints.
+Gravures were produced from the photographers' original negatives whenever possible.
 If the gravure came from a negative, this fact was noted in the accompanying text, and these gravures were noted to be original prints.

 Stieglitz personally tipped-in the photogravures in every issue, touching up dust spots or scratches when necessary.
-This assured only the highest standards in all copies of the magazine, but sometimes delayed mailing.
 Stieglitz would not allow anyone else to tip in.
 When a set of prints failed to arrive for a Photo-Secession exhibition in Brussels, gravures from the magazine were hung instead.
 Because of their high visual quality, most viewers assumed they were looking at the original photographs.

 Before the first issue was printed, Stieglitz received 68 subscriptions for the new publication.
-Stieglitz insisted that 1000 copies of each issue be printed, regardless of the number of subscriptions.
+Stieglitz insisted that 1,000 copies of each issue be printed, regardless of the number of subscriptions.
 Under financial duress, he reduced the number to 500 for the final two issues.
-As of the first issue, the subscription rate was US $4 yearly or US $2 for single issues.
+Beginning with the first issue, the subscription rate was US $4 yearly, or US $2 for single issues.